 This was not enough to save the company and it went bankrupt in 2000.
-As for Dinesh Sipani, he transformed Dolphin Motors Ltd into Dars Automobiles Inc., operating from the same presmises in Bangalore but now specialising in marketing LPG conversion kits for Indian cars.
+As for Dinesh Sipani, he transformed Dolphin Motors Ltd into Dars Automobiles Inc., operating from the same premises in Bangalore but now specialising in marketing LPG conversion kits for Indian cars.

 |Introduced by Sipani as an up-to-date competitor in the executive market, it was never actually sold under the Sipani marque name, being referred to as the Rover Montego – in a vain effort to avoid evoking memories of Sipani’s past failures.|

 Article written by Asopèe Simeli, some corrections by Jack Yan.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.